Rolias/trello-helper/src/CONTRIBUTING.md

 ## Commit Message Guidelines

-These are just suggestions taken from the Angular guidelines on commit meessages.
+These are just suggestions taken from the Angular guidelines on commit massages.

 ### Commit Message Format

 Each commit message consists of a header, a body and a footer.
 The header has a special format that includes a type, a scope and a subject:

 ```text